notaskhalsa/Microsoft-Home-Page-Clone-/README.md

 # Microsoft-Home-Page-Clone

-### This repository contains the code for a clone 0f Official Microsoft Home Page.
+### This repository contains the code for a clone of Official Microsoft Home Page.

 #### Here are some screenshots of the project